trixiahorner/firewall_log_review/README.md

 This lab is part of the Antisyphon Training SOC Core Skills course with John Strand.
 Visit [Antisyphon](https://www.antisyphontraining.com/) for more information.
 <br>
 <br>
 Before reviewing the logs, cd into the correct directory.
-And we need to do some installing (r-base-core for some mathematical computations and data analysis.)
+Install r-base-core for some mathematical computations and data analysis.
 ```
 cd /mnt/c/IntroLabs
 sudo apt-get update